On the Western tip of the island of

 aircraft wing designs.
 The Otto

-the mainland and worth a visit.
+is also worth a visit.